BobRay/MyComponent/core/components/mycomponent/model/mycomponent/readme.md

     'basic.' . static::$xPDOClass . '.tpl';

-Overrides may be performed by prepeding 'my.' in front of the name.
+Overrides may be performed by prepending 'my.' in front of the name.
 As in:

     'my.basic.' . static::$xPDOClass . '.tpl';